gomez-git/backend-project-lvl2/README.md

 # Annotation
 This is my second JavaScript project based on Hexlet backend courses.
 I build a difference generator for flat and nested json and yaml files.

-You can use it as a script in termanal or as a library in your JavaScript project.
+You can use it as a script in terminal or as a library in your JavaScript project.
 ## How to install
 ```
 git clone git@github.com:gomez-git/backend-project-lvl2.git